 Castle Ward (19 miles)

-Your children can immerse themselves in the Victorian Past at Castle Ward.
+The kids can immerse themselves in the Victorian Past with period dress up and toys!
 There's also a farmyard to visit and 2 adventure play areas with toy tractors in the barn!

 Glenarm Castle (26 miles)

 Features one of Ireland’s oldest walled gardens and a wealth of immaculately landscaped themed counterparts including water features, herb garden, yew circle and much more.
 Very limited castle opening.

 Logan Botanic Garden (36 miles)